microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Animals

-In this study, we used one transgenic VEGF male 21 months old mouse (see @doi:10.1126/science.abc8479 for more details), 6 weeks old CB17SCID male mice, 12 weeks old C57BL/6 mice, and two Göttingen minipigs.
+In this study, we used one 21 months old transgenic VEGF male mouse (see @doi:10.1126/science.abc8479 for more details), five CB17SCID male mice, three C57BL/6 mice, and two Göttingen minipigs.
 Animal procedures were performed in accordance with the applicable Swedish, Israeli, or Swiss legislation on the protection of animals and were approved by the corresponding committees.

 Murine experiments were approved by the local Swiss ethical committee (Tierversuchskommission des Kantons Bern, Amt für Veterinärwesen, Bern, Switzerland) under the permit number BE 55/16.
 Minipig experiments were approved by the Malmö/Lund Ethics Committee on Animal Testing at the Lund District Court, Sweden under license 5.8.18-15672/2019.

+The following reporting adheres to the ARRIVE Guidelines 2.0 [@doi:10.1371/journal.pbio.3000411] for relevant items.

 ### Contrast-enhanced microangioCT of mice using μAngiofil

 The contrast agent μAngiofil (Fumedica AG, Switzerland) was prepared according to the manufacturer's recommendations.
 The perfusion of the mice was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
+Heparinized animals were deeply anesthetized with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidin (0.5 mg/kg).
-Heparinized animals were deeply anesthetized, and the thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
+The thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
 The exposed aorta was then cannulated in either antegrade (for the perfusion of the hind limbs) or retrograde direction (for the perfusion of the head and teeth) with a Venflon cannula (26 GA).
 Afterwards, the blood was flushed out with a warm PBS solution.
 Several cuts of the liver edge allowed for effusion of the blood and buffer solution.